MHM-lab/MHM-lab.github.io/_pages/moving_to_jena.md

 Academic life in Jena is highly international, and English is widely spoken in research contexts.
 However, daily life and bureaucracy are primarily in German.

-Learning German is recommended for smoother integration and participation in social life, though not necessary at all for professional work in the laboratory.
-There is also a strong international comunity, my wife is american so we have explored that a bit already.
-Leipzig and Berlin close by are both large cities.
-The University Language Centre offers courses for international researchers and students.
+Learning German is recommended for smoother integration into social life, though not required for work in the laboratory.
+Jena has a strong international community, and nearby Leipzig and Berlin offer even larger international networks.
+The University Language Centre provides language courses for researchers and students.

 ---